snarfed/granary/README.md

     * Add [`u-featured`](https://indieweb.org/featured) to ActivityStreams `image`.
     * Minor whitespace change (added <p>) when rendering locations as HTML.
 * Atom:
+    * Add new `reader` query param for toggling rendering decisions that are specific to feed readers.
+Right now, just affects location: it's rendered in the content when `reader=true` (the default), omitted when `reader=false`.
     * Include author name when rendering attached articles and notes (e.g. quote tweets).
 * Upgrade brevity to 0.2.14 for a couple [bug](https://github.com/kylewm/brevity/issues/5) [fixes](https://github.com/kylewm/brevity/issues/6).